 Proof of ID

-You provided evidence of your identity when you registered the car in your name.
+You provided evidence of your identity when registering the car in your name.
 While deregistering it, you will need it as well.
 Your identity includes your photo or birth certificate, and signature.
 So the proof of ID can be documents like-

 - A driver’s license of New Zealand with your photo.
 It must be current or expired up to a maximum of 2 years.
 A temporary driver’s license of New Zealand may also be valid within 21 days of the date of issue.
 However, some temporary licenses are not considered strong enough proof of your identity.